windelbouwman/ppci/docs/quickstart.rst

 Let review what we have just done:

 - We defined a simple add function in C
-- We compiled this with the :ref:`cc` function to arm object code
+- We compiled this with the :func:`ppci.api.cc` function to arm object code

 Example projects
 ----------------